-Managing Allegations/Concerns about Practitioners and Those in Positions of Trust the Head, or in their absence a member of staff, with senior leadership responsibility.
+Managing Allegations/Concerns about Practitioners and Those in Positions of Trust

+In the event of an allegation being made against a member of staff by a child, young person or adult the school will follow the Wales Safeguarding Procedures, Section 5.
+The person in receipt of that allegation must immediately pass details of the concern to the Head, or in their absence a member of staff, with senior leadership responsibility.
 The Head will then contact the Child Care Assessment Team to discuss the next steps in line with local arrangements.
 The Head can also seek advice from the Local Authority Designated Officer (LADO) who manages professional allegations/concerns on 01437 776222.